Jaetan-Salvetat/jMedia/features.md

 ### Bugfix
 - [x] improve the quality of the image in the search view
 - [x] Need to add a placeholder when we can't display the image
-- [ ] Save sorts settings in local settings
+- [ ] Film and series synopsis are empty in some cases

 ### Tech
 - [x] Create an build config object